-By: David Holsted, published in the Harrison Daily Times, April 25, 2020
+Written by David Holsted, published in the Harrison Daily Times, May 28, 2020

 On the morning of Oct.
 16, 1935, about 100 men gathered at the H. C. Hester farm north of Harrison and started harvesting one of the Ozarks’ leading crops – rocks.

 No, the men weren’t really harvesting the rocks.
 They were simply removing the rocks from the pasture land and placing them in gulleys.
 The rocks would be used to construct permanent check dams.
 It was part of a soil erosion prevention program.